 Academics + Robotics

-Just two years after its founding, SHC’s Robotics team—VEX Team 8255 Fighting Irish—has grown to more than 40 participants spanning all grade levels.
+In the third year after its founding, SHC’s Robotics team—VEX Team 8255 Fighting Irish—has grown to more than 40 participants spanning all grade levels.
 The program enables students to design their own solutions to unique problems through design, mechanical engineering, coding, debugging and collaborating with peers.

 VEX teams competes in tournaments at the regional, state and national level.
 Each year, VEX teams from around the world are tasked with designing and building a robot to play against other teams in a game-based engineering challenge.
 Local champions go on to compete against the best in the world at VEX Worlds each spring.